 What is posture?

-Posture is used to describe the position your body is in when you are sitting, standing or lying down.
+Posture is used to describe your body’s position when you are sitting, standing or lying down.

-Many of the times, posture problems are more pronounced in people who sit most of the day including office workers.
+Often, posture problems are more pronounced in people who sit most of the day, including office workers.

-It is thus important that effective office ergonomics are implemented at the workplace to help prevent or minimise the occurrence of posture related issues.
-Luckily, the main factors influencing office posture and ergonomics are totally controllable and are not hard to change.
+Thus, effective office ergonomics must be implemented at the workplace to help prevent or minimise the occurrence of posture-related issues.
+Luckily, the main factors influencing office posture and ergonomics are totally controllable and not hard to change.

 The solution is to change position from time to time.
 Stand, stretch or even take a short walk.
 Alternate your posture for some time to allow your body tissues to regain the elasticity needed to protect the joints.

-Office ergonomics can help you improve your posture as well as decrease fatigue, discomfort and physical stress while also increasing comfort and productivity.
+Office ergonomics can help you improve your posture and decrease fatigue, discomfort and physical stress while also increasing comfort and productivity.
 Although personalising your workspace may command investments in both time and money, the payoff will well be worth it.

-Considerations should be given to the essential work accessories, the layout of equipment on the desk and the positioning of furniture in the room.
-Your office chair, desk, computer monitor and keyboard should be well positioned to avoid affecting your posture and causing undue stress to your spine.
+Considerations should be given to the essential work accessories, the layout of equipment on the desk, and furniture positioning in the room.
+Your office chair, desk, computer monitor and keyboard should be well-positioned to avoid affecting your posture and causing undue stress to your spine.

 Engaging a professional can help improve your posture as well as that of employees in the workplace.
 Every office worker is unique and personalised care can help overcome posture-induced conditions or chronic pain.

-At Recovery Partners, our consultants can assist you to provide postural re-education to employees as well as help improve office and workstation ergonomics.
+At Recovery Partners, our consultants can assist you in providing postural re-education to employees and help improve office and workstation ergonomics.
 The aim is to prevent bad posture and improve the health of workers.
 A healthy workforce is a productive workforce.